ocaml/platform-blog/opam-2-0-2.md

     sh <(curl -sL https://raw.githubusercontent.com/ocaml/opam/master/shell/install.sh)
     ```

     or download manually from [the Github "Releases" page](https://github.com/ocaml/opam/releases/tag/2.0.2) to your PATH.
-In this case, don't forget to run `opam init --reinit -ni` to enable sandboxing if you had version 2.0.0~rc manually installed or to update you sandbox script.
+In this case, don't forget to run `opam init --reinit -ni` to enable sandboxing if you had version 2.0.0~rc manually installed or to update your sandbox script.

 2. From source, using opam: